What is Early Admission?

 3. Submit your high school transcripts

-4. Make arrangements to take the COMPASS Assessment by contacting Testing Services at 575.527.7569 or send an e-mail to email@example.com.
-There is not cost for the first assessment and COMPASS study guides are available HERE.
-If you wish to request your ACT (2651) or SAT (6296) scores to be sent to DACC Admissions, please access their website ACT or SAT.
+4. Make arrangements to take Accuplacer Assessment by contacting Testing Services at 575.527.7569 or send an e-mail to firstname.lastname@example.org.
+There is no cost for the first assessment and Accuplacer study guides are available HERE.
+If you wish to request your ACT (2651) or SAT (6296) scores to be sent to DACC Admissions, please access their website ACTor SAT.

 5. Written permission from High School Guidance Counselor/Principal or Home School.